ssivasa10033/MenuRisk/README.md

 - Financial Risk Analyst @ Divine Cuisine
 - LinkedIn: [linkedin.com/in/seon-sivasathan](https://www.linkedin.com/in/seon-sivasathan)

-*Combining quantitative finance and machine learning for data-driven business optimization.*

 ## License

 MIT License - Free for commercial and personal use